kotlinguistics/vPhon/README.md

 Original Author: James Kirby <j.kirby@ed.ac.uk>

-This is a port of [James Kirby](https://github.com/kirbyj)'s [vPhon](https://github.com/kirbyj/vPhon) program to Multiplatform Kotlin.
+This is a port of [James Kirby](https://github.com/kirbyj/) 's [vPhon](https://github.com/kirbyj/vPhon) program to Multiplatform Kotlin.

 The remainder of the original README is below.